dotherightthing/traktor-live-v1/README.md

 This is an Automator workflow which:

-* launches the different apps used in this template
+* launches the different applications used in this template
-* loads configuration files
+* loads application configuration files
-* sends key strokes to applications
+* sends key strokes to operate applications
-* uses BetterTouchTool to work around some limitations

-#### BetterTouchTool

-BetterTouchTool (BTT) is a macOS app originally designed for customising the [Mac Touch Bar](https://support.apple.com/en-gb/guide/mac-help/mchlbfd5b039/10.15/mac/10.15) which appears on some Mac laptops.

-BTT is used here to access application menus.

-##### Project file

-1. `better-touch-tool/nk-traktor-live.bttpreset`

-Automatically loaded and triggered by the Automator app.

 ---